strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 After updating the deployment, the Cluster Operator will pull the new custom Cruise Control image and run it.

-## METHOD TWO: Outside the Cruise Control pod
+## METHOD TWO: Outside a dedicated Cruise Control pod

 With our Strimzi-managed Kafka cluster deployed, we can now create a Cruise Control UI pod to run alongside it.